Skip to content

 Please call us on 01822 820320 and leave a message with your name, contact number and preferred date so that we can get back to you between 9am and 5pm, Monday to Friday, or email lydfordgorge@nationaltrust.org.uk to discuss a suitable date.

 Normal National Trust admission charges apply; entry is free for National Trust members.
-If you need to bring a carer or essential companion to accompany you as a disabled visitor, they are free of charge.
+If you need to bring a carer or essential companion to accompany you, they are free of charge, if you’re not a National Trust member you’ll still need to pay for your own entry.

 To use the Tramper you’ll need to become a member of Countryside Mobility which then gives access to Trampers at 50 other hire locations.
 This costs £15 per year, £5 for a two week ‘taster' membership, or £3 for a single day hire.
 We will sign you up on the day and give you training on how to use the Tramper, which takes around 15 minutes.